Our impact 2025

 Introduction from our CEO

-This impact report outlines the work we have done during the 2023/2024 academic year to further our mission.
-It covers the second year of delivery against our 2022/2035 strategy ‘Inspiring Changemakers, Building Belonging’, the period from September 2023 until August 2024.
+This impact report outlines the work we have done during the most recent academic year to further our mission.
+It covers the third year of delivery against our 2022-2035 strategy ‘Inspiring Changemakers, Building Belonging’, the period from September 2024 until August 2025.

 You can read more about the work we have been doing against each of the three core objectives of our strategy, and how we have been laying the foundations for the next phase, below.